-Business ID: Tax Number: Business Name: Business Address: Business Owner: Business Own
+Business ID:

+Tax Number:

+the years shown above.

+Business Name:

+Business Address: MOSAIC GROUP

+Business Owner:

+405 NW 7 AVE # A SORRELL, ANN MARIE CEO

-- This Receipt is issued for the period commencing October 1st and ending September 30th of the years shown above. - If you have moved out of the city, please provide a written statement. - A transfer of business location within the city limits is subject to zoning approval.
+- This Receipt is issued for the period commencing October 1st and ending September 30th of - If you have moved out of the city, please provide a written statement. - A transfer of business location within the city limits is subject to zoning approval.
 Please complete a Business Tax Transfer Application and bring it to our office to obtain the necessary approval. - A Transfer fee applies of 10% of the annual business tax fee.
 The fee shall not be less than \$3.00, nor greater than \$25.00. - If you have sold your business, please provide us with a copy of the Bill of Sale.